Surfer wants to make waves with new app

 Surfing is one of the world’s most popular water sports, and Wales offers some great beaches for it.
 But the thing is, it’s far from easy and takes a lot of skill.

 Ben Martin, a keen surfer from Swansea, has created a smartphone app to make surfing easier.
 Johnny on the Spot lets keen surfers track their performance, their location and the weather.

 The entrepreneur launched a beta version of the app two years ago after pitching at an enterprise competition in Swansea.
 He quickly raised support for his idea.

-We recently caught up with Ben on the progress of the app, how it works and and how he wants it to become an crucial asset in the world of surfing.
+We recently caught up with Ben on the progress of the app, how it works and how he wants it to become a crucial asset in the world of surfing.

 TD: How does the app work?

 BM: Every surf spot is dependent on a large number of variables coming together to be good.
 For the perfect waves, you need the right swell, the right tide, the right wind.
 It’s not always easy to remember exactly what these variables are of reach different spot, so Johnny on the Spot helps surfers do just that.